Esri/inspire_open_data/README.md

 # Streamlined INSPIRE Esri GDB - Alternative Encodings
 This is a repository for streamlined INSPIRE Esri Geodatabase (GDB) encodings documented according to INSPIRE Implementing Rules (IRs) [Article 7 -- Encodings](#inspire-requirements-for-encoding-rules).
+This repository provides access to:
+* streamlined fGDB templates
-This repository provides access to streamlined fGDB templates, publicly available encoding rules used to encode spatial data and that explain how (and/or under which conditions) the encoding meets the requirements of the IRs, and examples.
+* publicly available encoding rules used to encode spatial data and that explain how (and/or under which conditions) the encoding meets the requirements of the IRs
+* examples

 Importantly, data provided in streamlined INSPIRE Esri GDBs can be used as an alternative to (i.e., instead of) the default complex INSPIRE GML encoding, or in addition to the default encoding.